ianlucas/sourcemod/README.md

 ```

 > **Note**
-> Dependencies should be located in the `./src/packages` directory.
+> The list of covered dependencies is listed in the `sourcemod.txt` file in the root of this repository.
 These are scripts that facilitate the download of dependency files and simplify the process of starting new projects.